OFTEIN-NET/OFTEIN-MultiTenantPortal/backend-app/README.md

 `frontend`: https://oftein.iotcloudserve.net <br>
 `cluster`: `chula`, `gist`, `um`

+There are 2 ways to add more new users.
+* A new user selects the admin `/admins` then uses the api `/sendemail` and waits for admin verification.
+* A new user

 ## OFTEIN-Plusplus V3

 Method | Auth-Level | URL | Description | Payload | Params | Query | Example